kkshinkai/nodocs/README.md

 Advanced
 --------

-However, there are some techniques that are more worth learning than not writing documentation at all.
-They are widely used in popular projects.
+However, for the true artist, there are techniques even more effective than merely avoiding documentation.
+These methods are often employed in some of the most well-regarded projects.

-- Never give a "Hello, world!" example (aka. minimal working example).
-So that the users cannot figure out whether the software is not installed correctly, or whether there is something wrong with their usage.
+- Never offer a "Hello, World!" example (a.k.a. a minimal working example).
+This ensures users can't determine if their installation is flawed or if they're simply using the software incorrectly.
   - **Example.** If you are writing a "getting started" tutorial for a new programming language you create, do not tell the user what the extension name of the language is.
 Imagine a user with an empty text editor and no idea what to do, not even being able to create a file with the right extension.
 That's great, isn't it?
 Let them waste their time in the search engines.

-- Show attractive example illustrations to users.
-Increase their desire for this library or application.
-But, be vague in the tutorial, making it difficult to install or get start.
+- Tease users with enticing example illustrations.
+Fuel their desire but keep your tutorial vague enough to impede easy installation or initial use.

   - **Example.** If your project can be compiled from source, tell users what commands they need to compile, but don't tell them the path to the output